May I send a copy of my own immunization certificates/form?

 Availability of International Scholar Program

-No, available dates change rapidly and are not be reserved in advance.
-If your application is approved you may select from available dates.
+No. Available dates change rapidly and are not reserved in advance.
+If your application is approved, you may select from available dates.
 Dates are assigned on a first come, first serve basis.
-Often accepted Scholars are looking at dates 6-12 months in advance.
+Often, accepted Scholars are looking at dates 6-12 months in advance.

 The only time I have available as an observer is in July and/or August, can I be an observer in one of those months?